Nationally in Labor Participation

 Rural Kansas communities have limited access to funds for necessary improvements and developments.
 Since 1994, the Community Service Tax Credit Program (CSP) has enabled Kansas not-for-profit entities to access tax credits to fund vital projects related to health; community development; crime prevention; and in a recent adaptation of the program, to youth apprenticeship and youth technical training.

-Since CSP’s creation, wKREDA counties have utilized the program to raise more than $45 million to improve hospital facilities and equipment; build rural health clinics; develop community housing, wellness facilities, childcare centers; and enhance arts and culture facilities.
+Since CSP’s creation, WKREDA counties have utilized the program to raise more than $50 million to improve hospital facilities and equipment; build rural health clinics; develop community housing, wellness facilities, and childcare centers; and enhance arts and culture facilities.
 These tax credits are awarded through a competitive state-wide process, and the resulting developments have contributed greatly to the viability and sustainability of western Kansas.

-As Kansas has looked for ways to fill shortfalls in the state’s budget, the allocation for the CSP has been reduced.
+As Kansas seeks ways to fill shortfalls in the state’s budget, the allocation for the CSP has been reduced.
 As a result, fewer dollars are available to fund projects that are critical to the survival of rural, and specifically western Kansas, communities.

 Protect the Community Service Tax Credit Program and maintain current funding levels to ensure that Kansas communities continue to have access to a vital community development tool.